stefanocarpin/MRTP/README.md

 # MRTP
-This repository will eventually contain the material related to the textbook "Mobile Robotics Theory and Practice"
+This repository will eventually contain the material related to the textbook "Mobile Robotics Theory and Practice."